-ON BEHALF OF THE MASSACHUSETTS SUBCLASS
+ON BEHALF OF THE NORTH CAROLINA SUBCLASS

-- 196. Plaintiff Barnes re-alleges and incorporates all other factual allegations set forth in this Complaint. - 197.
-Both Plaintiff and Capital One are "persons" as defined in Mass.
-Gen. Laws ch.

-93A, § 1(a).

-- 198. Capital One's dealings with Massachusetts Subclass members, as described herein, constitute "trade" and "commerce" under Mass.
-Gen. Laws ch.
-93A, § 1(b). - 199.
-Section 2(a) of Mass.
-Gen. Laws ch.
-93A (the "Massachusetts Consumer Protection Law") declares unlawful any "unfair or deceptive acts or practices in the conduct of trade or commerce." - 200.
-As described above, while engaging in trade or commerce within the Commonwealth of Massachusetts during the time period relevant hereto, Capital One: - a.
-Furtively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
-Concealed that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; and - c.
-Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.30% on its "high yield" 360 Performance Savings account). - 201.
-Capital One's conduct as alleged herein violates a common-law, regulatory, or other established concept of fairness and is unethical and unscrupulous.
+- 167. Plaintiff Rossetti re-alleges and incorporates all other factual allegations set forth in this Complaint. - 168.
+The North Carolina Unfair and Deceptive Trade Practices Act ("NC UDTPA") declares unlawful any "unfair or deceptive acts or practices in or affecting commerce."
+N.C.
+Gen. Stat. § 75-1.1(a). - 169.
+Defendants' conduct as alleged herein is "in or affecting commerce" under N.C.
+Gen. Stat. § 75-1.1(a). - 170.
+As alleged herein, while engaging in trade or commerce within the State of North Carolina during the time period relevant hereto, Defendants: - a.
+Unfairly and deceptively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
+Failed to inform customers that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers;

-- 202. The aforesaid acts damaged Plaintiff Barnes and members of the putative Massachusetts Subclass. - 203.
-Plaintiff Barnes and the putative Massachusetts Subclass are entitled to treble and/or punitive damages pursuant to Mass.
-Gen. Laws ch.
-93A, § 9. - 204.
-In accordance with Mass.
-Gen. Laws ch.
-93A, § 9(3), Plaintiff, more than thirty days prior to the filing of this Complaint, delivered a written demand for relief upon Capital One, describing Capital One's unfair and deceptive acts, the injury she and other Capital One customers have suffered, and demanding that Capital One cease and rectify its unlawful conduct.
-Capital One has failed to remedy its unlawful conduct within the requisite time period.
+- c.
+Failed to disclose to its existing 360 Savings accountholders that a new, materially identical online savings account product was available, namely the 360 Performance Savings account; and - d.
+Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account). - 171.
+Each week that Capital One fails to pay good-faith interest payments on its 360 Savings accounts establishes a separate offense of the NC UDTPA pursuant to N.C.
+Gen. Stat. § 75-8. - 172.
+Plaintiff and the other members of the North Carolina Subclass have been and continue to be injured as a direct and proximate result of Defendants' violations of the NC UDTPA. - 173.
+Plaintiff and the members of the North Carolina Subclass are entitled to seek actual damages and treble damages pursuant to N.C.
+Gen. Stat. § 75-16. - 174.
+Plaintiff and the other members of the North Carolina Subclass are also entitled to seek attorney's fees pursuant to N.C.
+Gen. Stat. § 75-16.1.